History of slavery in Kentucky: Politics

-In Kentucky, slavery was not as integral to the economy as it developed in the Deep South.
-The small-farm nature of much of Kentucky meant that slave labor was not so critical to profits as it was for the labor-intensive crops of the Deep South, such as cotton, sugar, and rice farming.
-But Louisville became a major slave market, which generated considerable profits.
+In Kentucky as was common in other parts of the Upper South, slavery was not as integral to the economy as it developed in the Deep South.
+The small-farm nature of much of Kentucky and whose plantations were based around tobacco like those in Virginia and North Carolina instead of cotton, meant that slave labor was not so critical to profits as it was for the labor-intensive crops of the Deep South, such as cotton, sugar, and rice farming.
+But Louisville became a major slave market in the South, which generated considerable profits.

 Controversial laws in 1815 and 1833 limited the importation of slaves into Kentucky, which created the strictest rules of any slave state.
 The Nonimportation Act of 1833 banned any importation of slaves for commercial or personal purpose.
 The ban was widely violated, especially in counties near the Tennessee border.

 Slavery was the principal issue that led to the third constitutional convention held in 1849.
 While the convention was convened by anti-slavery advocates who hoped to amend the constitution to prohibit slavery, they greatly underestimated pro-slavery support.
 The convention became packed with pro-slavery delegates, who drafted what some historians consider the most pro-slavery constitution in United States history.
 It repealed the prohibition on bringing slaves into the state.

 After the embarrassing defeat, abolitionists lost political power during the 1850s.
 Anti-slavery newspapers were still published in Louisville and Newport; but support for slavery was widespread in Louisville.
 Thousands of households in Louisville enslaved people, and the city had the largest slave population in the state.
 In addition, for years the slave trade from the Upper South had contributed to the city's prosperity and growth.
-Through the 1850s, the city exported 2,500-4,000 slaves a year in sales to the Deep South.
+Through the 1850s, the city exported 2,500–4,000 slaves a year in sales to the Deep South.
 The trading city had grown rapidly and had 70,000 residents by 1860.

-John Gregg Fee established a network of abolitionist schools, communities and churches in Eastern Kentucky, (see Berea College, Berea, KY) where slaveholders were the fewest in number.
+John Gregg Fee established a network of abolitionist schools, communities and churches in Eastern Kentucky, (see Berea College, Berea, Kentucky) where slaveholders were the fewest in number.
 In the turmoil following John Brown's raid on Harper's Ferry, Fee and his supporters were driven from the state by a white mob in 1859.